About NorthLink WA

 What’s happening on the central section?

-Construction has started on the new highway between Reid Highway and Maralla Road which will provide a free-flowing link to Ellenbrook.
+Construction is complete on the new highway between Reid Highway and Maralla Road which will provide a free-flowing link to Ellenbrook.

 Find out more information on our dedicated Central Section page.